HaseemArshad/Stock-Market-Prediction-Model/README.md

 ## Github Files Layout:

-- `HistoricalData.ipynb` - End to End Historical data analysis (not including real time data, or merged model)
+- `HistoricalData.ipynb` - End to End Historical data analysis (not including real time data, or merged model).
+This is a backup file in case the main file is not able to be run correctly.
-- `StockMarketPredictionModel.ipynb` - Master notebook including historical end to end, realtime end to end, as well as unified model
+- `StockMarketPredictionModel.ipynb` - Main notebook including historical end to end, realtime end to end, as well as unified model
 - `stock_data.db` - Our SQLite3 database which stores real time data so it can be queried outside of Stock Market hours (9:30am-4pm Mon-Fri only).
 - `README.md` - Briefing of the project
 - `requirements.txt` - containing all dependencies for our environment other than libogen which would need to be installed for devices running on MacOS only (needed for XGboost)